Voter ID - what you need to do

 You can find out more about Voter Authority Certificates here: https://www.electoralcommission.org.uk/i-am-a/voter/voter-id/applying-a-voter-authority-certificate

-If you wish to vote by post in future elections you can apply by downloading an application form here.
+If you wish to vote by post in future elections you can apply online by visiting www.gov.uk/apply-postal-vote or by downloading a vote by post application form here.
+Please note in the run up to an election the deadline for postal vote applications is 11 days before the date of the poll.